Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Results

-Secondly, distinct from the observational data, which do not show stars with low-metallicity below $\rm [Fe/H]=-4$, our results do feature such stars, which contribute to lowering the average metallicity.
-As discussed in Sections~\ref{sec:3.1.3} and \ref{sec:3.1.4}, these low-metallicity stars originate from external metal enrichment.
-We define stars formed through external metal enrichment as those initially outside the virial radius of the progenitor halo at formation, but later migrated inside.
-Another scenario that can produce low-metallicity stars involves star formation occurring at a density peak located on the outskirts of the progenitor halo, although still within the virial radius, thus classifying them as in-situ stars by definition.
+Secondly, unlike the observational data, which do not show stars with low-metallicity below $\rm [Fe/H]=-4$, our results do feature such stars, which contribute to lowering the average metallicity.
+As discussed in Section~\ref{sec:3.1.2}, these low-metallicity stars tend to originate from external metal-enrichment, which means the source of enrichment lies outside the star-forming region, with $\sim$~kpc scale featuring distance among minihaloes.
+Another scenario that can produce low-metallicity stars involves star formation occurring at a density peak located on the outskirts of the progenitor halo, although still within the virial radius, thus classifying them as in situ stars by definition.
 However, since this density peak is not self-enriching but instead polluted by metals from the inner regions, it leads to the formation of low-metallicity stars.
-The fraction of low-metallicity stars ($\rm [Fe/H]\lesssim-4$) in {\sc Indiv} is 3.5\%, which is significantly lower compared to 31\% in {\sc Burst} and 28\% in {\sc SIMF} for {\sc Halo1}.
-This occurs because, in {\sc Indiv} runs, although low-metallicity SSPs with $m_{\rm PopII}\approx63\msun$ may initially form due to external metal enrichment, subsequent in-situ stars continuously emerge from polluted gas.
-Meanwhile, in {\sc Burst} and {\sc SIMF}, a relatively large mass of stars ($m_{\rm PopII}\approx500\msun$) are born with low-metallicity, which increases the fraction of such low-metallicity stars.
+The fraction of low-metallicity stars ($\rm [Fe/H]\lesssim-4$) in {\sc Indiv} is 13\%, which is significantly lower compared to 34\% in {\sc Burst} and 31\% in {\sc Simf} for {\sc Halo1}.
+This occurs because, in {\sc Indiv} runs, although low-metallicity SSPs with $m_{\rm PopII}\approx63\msun$ may initially form because of external metal enrichment, subsequent in situ stars continuously emerge from polluted gas.
+Meanwhile, in {\sc Burst} and {\sc Simf}, a relatively large mass of stars ($m_{\rm PopII}\approx500\msun$) are born with low-metallicity, which increases the fraction of such low-metallicity stars.

-Thirdly, when in-situ star formation takes place, we find that the initial metallicity for Pop~II stars, determined by Pop~III stars, is approximately $\rm [Fe/H]\approx-3$.
-This occurs because, to maintain consistency in our comparisons using different IMF sampling methods, we set the mass of Pop~III stars to $m_{\rm PopIII}=20\msun$.
-This setting typically establishes a metallicity floor of $\rm [Fe/H]\approx-3$ in the gas where a Pop~III SN explodes.
-However, this metallicity floor is rapidly altered by metals ejected from subsequent Pop II SNe.
+On the other hand, when in situ star formation takes place, we find that the initial metallicity for Pop II stars, set by Pop III stars, is approximately $\rm [Fe/H]\approx-3.3$.
+This happens because, to ensure consistency in our comparisons using different IMF sampling and SN feedback injection methods, we set the mass of Pop III stars to $m_{\rm PopIII}=20\msun$.
+This setting typically establishes a metallicity floor of $\rm [Fe/H]\approx-3.3$ in the gas where a Pop III SN explodes.
+However, this metallicity floor is quickly altered by metals ejected from subsequent Pop II SNe.
+Finally, relatively high-metallicity stars ($\rm [Fe/H] \gtrsim -2$) are absent in our UFD analogs, creating a gap with observations.